 If the UE has selected a cell on a non-serving frequency for V2X sidelink communication, it shall perform additional intra-frequency reselection process to select a better cell for sidelink operation on that frequency in accordance with clause 8.2.1.

 If the UE has selected a cell on a non-serving frequency for NR sidelink communication, it shall perform additional reselection process to select a better cell for sidelink operation in accordance with clause 8.2.1.

+Editor’s Note: FFS whether U2N Remote UE and/or U2N Relay UE behavior should be capture in this section.

 8.2.1 Parameters used for cell selection and reselection triggered for sidelink